Wednesday, March 8, 2017

 PITCH

-Fourteen-year-old Julia Genesee's backyard starts to bleed red, pink, and white hearts from the Tree of Life that she planted months before.
-Covered in blood, Evelyn, a descendant of Eve, shows up to tell Julia that one of her worst enemies is now out for revenge and has already killed Adam II, the ruler of Eden.
-When he died, almost all the trees in Eden bled heart petals.
-Before it gets worse, Evelyn asks Julia to finish what she began and rid Eden of an evil regime.
+Twelve-year-old Olivia Genesee's backyard starts to bleed red, pink, and white hearts from the Tree of Life that she planted months before.
+Evelyn, named after the first woman Eve, shows up to tell Olivia that one of her worst enemies is now out for revenge, and Adam II, the ruler of Eden, has disappeared.
+When he went missing, almost all the trees in Eden bled heart petals.
+Before it gets worse, Evelyn asks Olivia to finish what she began and rid Eden of an evil regime.
 Otherwise, the regime will make its way to Humansville, and there's no telling what might happen then.

 SYNOPSIS

-After planting a second Tree of Life in her backyard, 14-year-old Julia Genesee notices a strange phenomenon on the branches: tiny little flowers that look like hearts grow from its limbs.
-As it was growing into a full tree, it looked like the first Tree of Life that grew in her backyard after the Tree of Good and Evil disappeared, but when it grew to full form, it started to change shape and bloom red, pink, and white hearts.
+After planting a second Tree of Life in her backyard, 12-year-old Olivia Genesee notices a strange phenomenon on the branches: tiny little flowers that look like hearts grow from its limbs and cripple the tree and its fruit.
+As it was growing into a full tree, it looked like the first Tree of Life that grew in her backyard after the Tree of Good and Evil disappeared, but when it grew to full form, it started to change shape and bloom red, pink, and white hearts that strangled the fruit.
 From a distance, it almost looked like the tree was bleeding.
 Of course, her family thinks nothing of it and ignores all of her attempts to discuss the mystery with them.
 On a windy night when her family is asleep, she and her dog Meatloaf dance beneath the tree in a storm of falling hearts.
-Fascinated at their shape, Julia grabs them in her hands and studies them.
+Fascinated at their shape, Olivia grabs them in her hands and studies them.
 She collects enough to make a design across the top of her player piano.
-As she does so, the player piano plays its magical song and opens the window to Eden for the third time.
-Free of her sentence of being chained to the original Tree of Good and Evil, Evelyn, a descendant of Eve, stumbles through the window covered in blood.
+As the player piano plays its magical song, the window to Eden opens for the third time.
+Free of her sentence of being chained to the original Tree of Good and Evil, Evelyn, named after the first woman Eve, stumbled through the window from Eden covered in red heart flowers.

-Evelyn tells Julia that Adam II has been killed by the brother of the deceased Prince Ubel that Julia decapitated, named Prince Asmodeus.
-Adam II was killed while sitting on his throne when Prince Asmodeus charged his sanctuary.
-Although Evelyn tried to save Adam II, she was unable to keep him alive.
-Evelyn begs Julia to return to Eden with her once again and help protect the kingdom from Prince Asmodeus.
-With Adam II dead, the kingdom is vulnerable to a corrupt ruler.
-Reluctant to return to Eden again, Julia questions how much help she would be at protecting the kingdom.
+Evelyn tells Olivia that Adam II has been threatened by the brother of the deceased Prince Ubel that Olivia defeated, named Prince Asmodeus.
+Adam II disappeared while sitting on his throne when Prince Asmodeus charged his sanctuary.
+Although Evelyn tried to save Adam II, she was unable to protect him.
+Evelyn begs Olivia to return to Eden with her once again and help save the kingdom from Prince Asmodeus.
+With Adam II missing, the kingdom is vulnerable to a corrupt ruler.
+Reluctant to return to Eden again, Olivia questions how much help she would be at protecting the kingdom.
 Evelyn explains that if Prince Asmodeus gains full control of Eden, then he will come for Humansville next.
 She says that the original Tree of Good and Evil and the original Tree of Life still stand in Eden, and they are the only thing keeping Eden from becoming overtaken with evil.
-After Adam II died, she explains that many of the trees in the land bled hearts, which is why the phenomenon began in Julia’s backyard.
-All the while, Meatloaf whimpers as the player piano continues its concert at the sight of Evelyn covered in blood.
-Julia is not sure what to think and wishes that everything could be made right in the world.
+After Adam II died, she explains that many of the trees in the land bled hearts, which is why the phenomenon began in Olivia’s backyard.
+All the while, Meatloaf whimpers as the player piano continues its concert at the sight of Evelyn covered in red, heart-shaped flowers.
+Olivia is not sure what to think and wishes that everything could be made right in the world.

-When Julia first arrives in the Garden of Eden, she sits at the trunk of the original Tree of Good and Evil in tears.
-Red, pink, and white hearts cover almost every tree in the kingdom, and the petals blow in the wind, catching Julia’s hair.
-Evelyn brushes the petals from her face, so that she can see clearly.
-Wanting to wash the blood from her body, Evelyn asks Julia to come with her to the springs at Adam II’s palace, so she can bathe in the waters.
-She explains to Julia that she tried to save Adam II's life and was instead covered in his blood.
-As she washes in the springs, Julia sees Adam II standing next to the original Tree of Life that grows by the waters.
+As she washes in the springs, Olivia again sees Adam II standing next to the original Tree of Life that grows by the waters.
 After a moment, his image fades away, and Prince Asmodeus marches into the grounds with a group of guards.
-Julia grabs Meatloaf and hides behind the Tree of Life.
-Evelyn swims and hides in the corners of the springs, whispering that she thought Asmodeus was in hiding, fearing for his life.
-Neither Julia nor Evelyn can hardly breathe.
-Studying the Tree of Life, Prince Asmodeus rants and raves, asking his guards to figure out how to open the widow to Humansville.
-He wants to overtake Humansville because Julia killed his brother.
-Covering Meatloaf’s mouth until the evil Prince leaves, Julia sees another split-second vision of Adam II, after which Prince Asmodeus retreats with the guards.
-Evelyn hops out of the springs, and she flees with Julia to the hills, where Adam II’s sister, Princess Bethany, lives in hiding.
+Olivia grabs Meatloaf and hides behind the Tree of Life.
+Evelyn swims and hides in the corners of the springs.
+She whispers that she thought Asmodeus was in hiding, in fear for his life.
+Neither Olivia nor Evelyn can hardly breathe.
+Studying the Tree of Life, Prince Asmodeus rants and raves.
+He asks his guards to figure out how to open the widow to Humansville.
+He wants to overtake Humansville because Olivia killed his brother.
+Covering Meatloaf’s mouth until the evil Prince leaves, Olivia sees another split-second vision of Adam II, after which Prince Asmodeus retreats with the guards.
+Evelyn hops out of the springs, and she flees with Olivia to the hills, where Adam II’s sister, Princess Bethany, lives in hiding.
 According to Evelyn, Bethany’s son, Jairus, is the next man in line to be king.
 In the meantime, the Princess is deciding if she wants to be Queen or pass the right to her son.

-As Julia and Evelyn approach Princess Bethany’s cottage in the hills of Eden, Jairus steps out on the front porch with a spear.
-He runs to greet the two women, embracing Julia and telling her that he is honored to meet her.
-He knows that she rescued his deceased uncle and killed Prince Ubel.
-He invites Julia and Evelyn inside his mother’s cottage, hoping that none of Prince Asmodeus’ guards followed them.
+As Olivia and Evelyn approach Princess Bethany’s cottage in the hills of Eden, Jairus steps out on the front porch with a spear.
+He runs to greet the two women and embraces them.
+He is honored to meet Olivia.
+He knows that she rescued his missing uncle and defeated Prince Ubel.
+He invites Olivia and Evelyn inside his mother’s cottage and hopes that none of Prince Asmodeus’ guards followed them.
 That evening, they have an elegant feast, and Princess Bethany explains that she wishes to pass the crown to Jairus.
 They are in hiding until they can figure out how to defeat Prince Asmodeus.
-As Evelyn talks with the Princess about Humansville, Jairus and Julia dance by the fireplace.
+As Evelyn talks with the Princess about Humansville, Jairus and Olivia dance by the fireplace.
 He kisses her and gives her the sapphire necklace from around his neck in gratitude of what she did for Eden.
 She places it under her shirt.
-Then she has another momentary vision of Adam II, wondering why she is seeing his face again.
+Then she has another momentary vision of Adam II and wonders why she is seeing his face again.

-Before Julia can regain her composure, Prince Asmodeus’ guards burst through the cottage door and stab Princess Bethany in the heart.
-Jairus stabs several guards with his spear and throws kitchen knives at them.
-Petals from the bleeding trees blow through the door into the fireplace as Jairus holds his dying mother.
-Julia fights off the guards with the irons by the fire, and Evelyn cracks one of the ceramic pots over a guard’s head.
-With Princess Bethany’s dying words, she blesses her son as the new King of Eden.
-She charges him to take the throne.
-Julia promises to help him as much as she can.
-Burying his mother in the morning, Prince Jairus collapses in tears.
-Julia suggests that the three of them leave before Prince Asmodeus sends more guards for a second attack.
-Then Julia sees Adam II again holding the bleeding hearts, as though they had the solution of how to defeat Prince Asmodeus.
+Before Olivia can regain her composure, Prince Asmodeus’ guards burst through the cottage door and captures Princess Bethany.
+Jairus knocks out several guards.
+Petals from the bleeding trees blow through the door into the fireplace.
+With Princess Bethany missing, her son is the new King of Eden.
+Olivia promises to help him as much as she can.
+Olivia suggests that she, Evelyn, and Jairus leave before Prince Asmodeus sends more guards for a second attack.
+Then Olivia sees Adam II again holding the bleeding hearts, as though they had the solution of how to defeat Prince Asmodeus.
 She asks Jairus: “Do you think the bleeding hearts from the trees can be used to kill Asmodeus?”
-He explains that it has been said that the bleeding hearts act as poison to anyone who has evil in his heart.
+He explains that it has been said by a wise soothsayer that the bleeding hearts act as poison to anyone who has evil in his heart.
 If the person has good in his heart, then the hearts act as protection.
-This is why the trees produced hearts when Adam II was killed.
+This is why the trees produced hearts when Adam II went missing.
 It’s like they were crying to protect Eden.
-Wondering how the bleeding hearts could ever kill Prince Asmodeus, Julia gathers as many petals as she can in a wooden bin.
-After a few minutes, she suggests making the petals into a serum that can be put on the tip of an arrow.
-She suggests baiting Asmodeus at the Tree of Life by the springs and shooting him with a concentrated dose of bleeding-heart serum.
-Jairus agrees, and the trio collects as many bleeding hearts as they can and crush the hearts into a serum.
-Once the gel-like serum is made, the trio heads to the Tree of Life with a special deadly-tipped bow and arrow.
+Wondering how the bleeding hearts could ever defeat Prince Asmodeus, Olivia gathers as many petals as she can in a wooden bin.
+After a few minutes, she suggests making the petals into a potion-like serum that can be used to tranquilize Prince Asmodeus.
+She suggests baiting Asmodeus at the Tree of Life by the springs.
+Jairus agrees, and the trio collects as many bleeding hearts as they can and crush the hearts.
+Once the potion-like serum is made, the trio heads to the Tree of Life.
 Upon reaching the Tree, Jairus stands in front of it, screaming: “Come and find me!”

 Copyright 2022 Jennifer Waters